 Python Inheritance Tutorial, In this tutorial, we will learn What is inheritance in Python and Types of inheritance in Python.
-Here, You will also learn Python inheritance Syntax, example of python inheritance which are helpful for any Python developers.
-Are you looking for the information of Python inheritance tutorial or Are you dreaming to become to certified Pro Python Developer, then stop just dreaming, get your online python course with certificate from India’s Leading Python training institute.
+Here, You will also learn Python inheritance Syntax, an example of python inheritance which is helpful for any Python developers.
+Are you looking for the information on Python inheritance tutorial or Are you dreaming to become to certified Pro Python Developer, then stop just dreaming, get your online python course with certificate from India’s Leading Python training institute.

 To get a better understanding of this concept, let’s start Inheritance in Python Tutorial.

 What is Inheritance in Python?

 Inheritance is the ability of one class to run or inherit the properties from another class.
 Inheritance is the fundamental feature of OOPs that varieties the functionality of the current class by adding new features.
 The benefits of inheritance are:

 It represents real-world relationships well.
 We don’t have to write the same code again and again.
 Also, it allows us to add more features to a class without modifying it.
 Mean the reusability of code is possible.